 “Home is supposed to be our haven.”

 It’s where we retreat after a long day, where we raise our families and make memories.
 So, when our home is suddenly destroyed by fire, it can feel like our whole world is crumbling.
 Unfortunately, as many Florida residents have learned, recovering from a house fire can be a long and challenging process—especially if your insurance company denies your fire insurance claim.
-That’s why you need a Fort Lauderdale fire damage lawyer from Schilling & Silvers in your corner!
+That’s why you need a Fort Lauderdale fire damage lawyer from Schilling & Silvers Property and Accident Attorneys in your corner!

 While there are several reasons why an insurance company might deny a fire claim, one of the most common is that the fire was caused by an act of negligence on the part of the homeowner.